manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 learn.fine_tune(4)
 ```

-With a batch size value of 10 the loss decreases for each epoch as we expected, our network is actually learning!!!
+With a batch size value of 10 the loss decreases for each epoch as we expected,
+our network is learning!!!

 <table border="1" class="dataframe">
   <thead>